deadex-ng/deadex-ng.github.io/_posts/2021-08-21-USGS-documentation.md

 visualise, and transform publicly available satellite and LIDAR data.
 In particular, the code will interface with [USGS 3DEP](https://www.usgs.gov/core-science-systems/ngp/3dep) and fetch data using their API.

+The github repository of the package can be found [here](https://github.com/deadex-ng/usgs_lidar_package).
+This document outlines the content of the package and documents how the package can be used

 ## Table of Content
 - [Introduction](#introduction)
 - [Notebooks](#notebooks)